Drugless98/Advent-code-challenge-2024/1/Task_Info.md

 As each location is checked, they will mark it on their list with a _star_.
-They figure the Chief Historian _must_ be in one of the first fifty places they\'ll look, so in order to save Christmas, you need to help them get _fifty stars_ on their list before Santa takes off on December 25th.
+They figure the Chief Historian _must_ be in one of the first fifty places they'll look, so in order to save Christmas, you need to help them get _fifty stars_ on their list before Santa takes off on December 25th.